Robotechnic/alchemist/lib.typ

 /// === Branch and cycles
 /// Create a branch from the current molecule, the first element
-/// of the branch has to be a link
+/// of the branch has to be a link.
+///
+/// You can specify an angle argument like for links.
+This angle will be then
+/// used as the `base-angle` for the branch.
+///
 /// #example(```
 /// #skeletize({
 ///   molecule("A")